 The Botanics range of products by Boots is pretty amazing.
-It covers everything from organic, brightening, early age, hydrating to mature skin products.
+It covers everything from organic, brightening, early age, hydrating to mature skincare products.
 For this purpose, we will look at and review the Botanics Triple Age Renewal Firming Day Cream.
 After reading some positive reviews on this product I decided to try it for myself.
 An added bonus is that the cream comes with spf.
 This means you won’t have to buy an additional sunscreen (obviously if you are out in the sun for long duration, you will need something stronger than sfp15).

 The product comes in 50ml in a small white tub.
 The packaging is very simple and has a ‘clean’ feel to it.
 Would be an ideal gift idea.
 The retail price is £10.59 at the time of writing this review.